Dr. Matthew Paldy, PhD, LP

 College Depression in NYC Students

-For many students, part of this pattern also shows up in habits like endless scrolling on Instagram or switching between apps without really engaging with anything.
-It can feel like the mind is “checked out” but still overstimulated at the same time.
+For many students, part of this pattern also shows up in habits like endless scrolling on Instagram or switching between apps without fully engaging with anything.
+It can feel like the mind is checked out while still overstimulated at the same time.

 What Depression Looks Like in Students